SteefH/django-pagination-plus/README.md

 Using `with` in the tag indicates that the iteration will not occur in a block, but instead in the template that follows `with`.
-Within this template, the parent template`s full context is available, with an added `paginationplus` variable.
+Within this template, the parent template's full context is available, with an added `paginationplus` variable.
 The template passed to the tag needn't be a string, any available template variable will do.